 The Giacometti Dynasty

 The Giacometti Centre (Centro Giacometti) in the village Stampa in the valley of Bergell (Val Bregaglia), canton of Grisons, tells the story of the Giacometti family.

-Alberto became the world star of the family.
-The Centro Giacometti puts his artistic accomplishments into the perspective of his roots and the cosmopolitan Alpine region as crossroads of cultures, languages, trade and mountain passes.
+Alberto became the world star of the family: the Centro Giacometti puts Alberto’s artistic accomplishments into the perspective of his roots and the cosmopolitan Alpine region as a crossroads of cultures, languages, trade and mountain passes.

 The Centre introduced the Giacometti Art Walk – a digital art history of Alberto, his family and the region.
 (Further information: www.centrogiacometti.ch).